MariaWaleskaOliver/MariaWaleskaOliver-mariaoliveira.github.io/index.md

 ## Java Script

-I made a dynamic website to collect some data from the usaers using JavaScript.
+I made a dynamic website to collect some data from the user and mad\ke some calculations using JavaScript.
 Please check it out!
 [MyWebSite3](https://mariawaleskaoliver.github.io/java3/)

 ## UX
 In my first semester I developed a Mystery game prototype developed using Just In mind app.